circuscode/hello-dolly-for-your-song/readme.txt

 1. Upload plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the plugins menu in WordPress
 3. Go to Settings > Hello Dolly Your Song to configure your songtext

+See Other Notes for more details on configuration.

 == Frequently Asked Questions ==